 After participating in numerous other bank robberies of more or less importance, Hope began laying his plans for what proved to be his most conspicuous, and in some respects, his most successful robbery, namely the Manhattan Savings Bank robbery in New York City.

-In 1878, Dan Kelley was employed as night watchman at the bank, which was regarded as one of the strongest banking-houses in America.
+In 1878, Dan Kelley was employed as a night watchman at the bank, which was regarded as one of the strongest banking-houses in America.
 At 6 a.m.
 Sunday, October 27, 1878, Kelley, according to custom, awakened Janitor Wertel, who lived with his family in the bank building.
 Kelley then went home and Wertel began to put on his clothes.
 While dressing, several men rushed in upon him and at once overpowered and handcuffed him.
 Wertel’s wife and mother-in-law began to scream, but the robbers displayed revolvers and threatened to kill them if they did not stop.
 While some of the robbers stood guard over the women, others led Wertel into the bank and threatened to kill him if he did not reveal the combination of the safes to them.
 He complied with their request, and after opening the outer door, the robbers opened the others by means of the safe-cracking tools they carried.
-They then stole securities and money to the amount of $2,757,700.
+They stole securities and money to the amount of $2,757,700.
 Of this amount, $73,000 was in coupon bonds and $11,000 in cash.